k4d4m/Liasm/README.md

 - strategy
 - card game

-The game is currently in early development phase, and being developed individually by me.
+The game is currently in early development phase, and being developed individually by me as a hobby.
 During this process, the game mechanincs and contents may change.

 ### Preview